 COZAD — The Cozad Development Corporation has put out a call for five more artists who want to decorate one of their 20 Giant Art Palettes.
 Working with a sponsor, artists can create whatever design they choose, the palettes will be displayed throughout high traffic areas in Cozad in 2019.

 “This is a project I have been working on since I started at the CDC,” said Executive Director Jennifer McKeone, “That was a year and a half ago.
-The idea was to create something tourists would want to see, and to draw more people in to the town.”
+The idea was to create something tourists would want to see, and to draw more people into the town.”

 The 20 palettes have already been made and each one has a sponsor.
 McKeone said each cost $500 to sponsor.
 After being displayed throughout Cozad in 2019 the palettes will be auctioned off.
 Sponsors of palettes will receive $500 credit toward the final purchase price.
 Artists will receive a $200 stipend plus one half of the final sales price.

 Artists will submit their artwork to the CDC, which will be approved by a committee.
 McKeone said they did not want any business logo or overt political messages, just unique artists’ designs.
 Artists will work with the sponsors of the palette to create the final piece of artwork that will be on the display.